frapposelli/wwhrd/README.md

   - github.com/pmezard/go-difflib/difflib
 ```

-Having a license in the `blacklist` section will fail the check, unless the package is listed under `exceptions`.
+Having a license in the `denylist` section will fail the check, unless the package is listed under `exceptions`.

 `exceptions` can also be listed as wildcards: